 Firstly, where possible use lower dry matter, less mature forages on top of the clamp.
 Chop the top 1 or 2 metres as short as possible and pay attention to rolling thin layers.
 If possible use an additional tractor, the heavier the better and with narrow tyres to aid consolidation.
 It is impossible to roll shoulders, so never over fill the clamp and never have any slopes of greater than 30o.
 If the clamp is full put the rest of the crop in a separate roll over pit if no other clamps are available.
 Plan ahead where crops are bigger than expected.
 Always side sheet and sheet as soon as the clamp is full.

-Always use a genuine oxygen barrier film rather than cling film to seal the clamp.
+Always use a genuine low transmission oxygen barrier film rather than cling film to seal the clamp.
 An additional black sheet and protective net will prevent damage to the film.
 Applying an even weight over the entire net to remove air pockets and to further consolidate the top layers is highly beneficial.
 Attention to detail in making sure that all seams and edges really are air tight is essential.

 It is common practice on farms to be able to see exposed silage sticking out from under sheets.
 This will invariably result in waste and air can travel horizontally through the top layers of silage for several metres.